andywynkoop/railsjs/README.md

 ### Controller Actions

-Actions are controller
+Actions are functions defined on the controller prototype.
+Any actions defined in a controller can be referenced when defining routes.

 ### Session
-Your application includes a `session` for each user
+RailsJS includes a `session` for each user of the app.
+You can call `this.session` anywhere inside of your controllers to access the `Session` instance.
+Use `this.session.get(key)` and `this.session.set(key, value)` to store information between requests.
 ####

 ## Schema